Whole House Generators

 Pros for Whole House Generator

-- Generators for the whole house can help you save money by preserving freezer and fridge contents.
-This will allow you to continue cooking your food.
+- Whole-house generators can assist you to save money by preserving freezer and fridge contents.
+This allows you to continue cooking food.

 Whole House Generator Cons

-- Installation and maintenance by professionals
+- Installation and maintenance performed by professionals

-- Use up more space than portable generators.
+- Utilize more space than portable generators

 Considerations for Buying a Whole House Generator